7rooper/UE4_TressFX/README.md

 Known Issues/Future Work
 ----------------------
 - Dynamic Shadows technically "work" but improvement is needed.
     - Hair can recieve shadow and cast shadow onto the scene, but self shadow is not quite good enough yet.
-I plan on implementing Adaptive Volumetric Shadow Maps for self shadowing.
-I Would love to hear other ideas.
+Ideas welcome.
 - Raytracing Support, see [here](https://github.com/kostenickj/UE4_TressFX/issues/22).
 - Only 4 dynamic lights currently supported at once with OIT (opaque has no limitation).
 Would love to hear others' ideas on how to increase this to 8.